irina-l/redmine_issue_template/test.md

         git clone https://github.com/Undev/redmine_issue_template.git

 2. This plugin requires migration.
-Run the following command to upgrade your database (make a db backup before).
+Run the following command to upgrade your database (make a database backup before).

+    * for Redmine 2.x:

+            rake redmine:plugins:migrate RAILS_ENV=production

-    * For Redmine 1.x:
+    * for Redmine 1.x:

             rake db:migrate_plugins RAILS_ENV=production

-    * For Redmine 2.x:

-            rake redmine:plugins:migrate RAILS_ENV=production

 3. Restart Redmine.

+You should now be able to see the plugin in **Administration -> Plugins**.